Pinaki82/crust/README.md

 */
 ```

 By now, we've successfully taken apart our second skeleton, "the Area of a Circle".
 Look at our second skeleton for the final term.
+Put all components together.
 Check out what you've learned and how much of it retains after that.
 Revisit the necessary sections if needed.

 ```rust
 /*